governance-foundation/governance.foundation/docusaurus/docs/knowledgeontology/model-collaboration.md

 > it introduces how different organisational roles contribute through tailored artifacts, catalogs, frameworks, and performance views into a shared ontology-backed knowledge model.

+And more strongly:

+> it explains how organisations can stop treating collaboration as the exchange of disconnected artifacts and start treating it as contribution into a shared semantic system.

 So this is not mainly a generic collaboration picture.
-It is a domain explanation of how contribution, projection, and shared semantics fit together.
+It is a domain explanation of how contribution, projection, reuse, and shared semantics fit together.

 ## Recommended next refinement